 Job descriptions are internal documents that clearly outline the essential duties, responsibilities, qualifications and skills required for a project or job.
 Job descriptions should also define important company details, such as corporate culture, mission, working conditions and any benefits provided.
 Typically, there are different types of job descriptions depending on the type of job that needs to be filled: non-technical job descriptions and technical job descriptions.

+There's a difference between a job description and a job posting.
 When an organization identifies the need to acquire full-time or contingent talent, the first step in the hiring process is taken long before the opportunity is presented to the job market.
 In fact, an often overlooked truth in staffing and recruitment is that the real first step in talent acquisition is taken with the creation of internal job descriptions.

 And there's more than one way to write a job description!

 Do you want to create job descriptions that work?
 Before breaking down the different components of a job description by job type, it's important to first understand the common requirements that must be included in ANY job description.
 An effective job description will include:

 • Purpose: Why does the job exist?
 How does it serve the organization?

 • Primary Duties: What tasks is the worker in this job expected to complete?

 • Requirements: What requisites are needed in order to succeed in the job?